apache/druid/docs/development/extensions-core/mysql.md

 - Download from the MariaDB site: https://mariadb.com/downloads/connector
 - Download from Maven Central: https://repo1.maven.org/maven2/org/mariadb/jdbc/mariadb-java-client/2.7.3/mariadb-java-client-2.7.3.jar

-This fetches the MariaDB connector JAR file with a name like 'maria-java-client-x.x.x.jar'.
+This fetches the MariaDB connector JAR file with a name like `maria-java-client-2.7.3.jar`.

 Copy or symlink this file to `extensions/mysql-metadata-storage` under the distribution root directory.